krbnite/krbnite.github.io/_posts/2019-09-13-Variable-Importance-Assessment-in-Random-Forest-Regressions.md

 that, e.g., splitting variables with a high amount of missing values —- even if missing completely at random (MCAR) —- are artificially preferred.")

-"A random forest is random in two ways: (i) each tree is based on a random subset of the observations, and (ii) each split within each tree is created based on a random subset of mtry candidate variables.
-Trees are quite unstable, so that this randomness creates differences in individual trees’ predictions.
-The overall prediction of the forest is the average of predictions from the individual trees—because individual trees produce multidimensional step functions, their average is again a multidimensional step function that can nevertheless predict smooth functions because it aggregates a large number of different trees."

 An important difference between CART-like RFs and CI-RFs is that the first builds new n-sample data sets for each tree by sampling with replacement, while the CI-RFs provide each tree with about 63% of the